girivishnu09/ANN/README.md

-This is an ANN project in which we have made prediction for Churn_Dataset
+This is an NN project in which we have made prediction using ANN for Churn_Dataset and RNN for IMDB_Dataset